-- PrevPac[®], an oral product sold by Takeda Pharmaceutical Company.
-There are also approved generic versions of PrevPac; - Pylera[®], an oral product sold by Allergan plc; and - Helidac[®], an oral product sold by Prometheus Therapeutics.
+- PrevPac®, an oral product sold by Takeda Pharmaceutical Company.
+There are also approved generic versions of PrevPac; - Pylera®, an oral product manufactured and sold by Allergan plc; and - Talicia[®], an oral product manufactured by RedHill Biopharma which was recently approved by the FDA.